folaaramide/100-days-of-devops/day-20/k8s-pod-deploy-issue/README.md

 -A pod in ImagePullBackOff means services are unavailable.

-=Unavailability can lead to customer dissatisfaction, SLA breaches, and revenue loss.
+-Unavailability can lead to customer dissatisfaction, SLA breaches, and revenue loss.

 -As a DevOps Engineer, ensuring pods run correctly is critical for service reliability and business continuity.